-You'll also be connected to a heart-lung bypass machine, which keeps blood moving through your body during the procedure.
+You may be connected to a heart-lung bypass machine.
+The machine keeps blood moving through your body during the heart valve surgery.

 Tricuspid valve repair

-- Tightening or reinforcing the ring around a valve (annulus) by implanting an artificial ring (annuloplasty)
+- Tightening or reinforcing the ring around the valve (annulus)

-Cone tricuspid valve repair
+Cone procedure for tricuspid valve repair

-In the cone procedure for tricuspid valve repair, the surgeon isolates the deformed leaflets of the tricuspid valve and reshapes them so that they function properly.
+During the cone procedure, the surgeon isolates the deformed leaflets of the tricuspid valve.
+The surgeon then reshapes them so they function properly.